gafusion/EFIT/docs/namelist.rst

 IN3
 ---

-IN3 is used to read machine parameters from a dprobe.dat file.
+IN3 is used to read experiment parameters from a dprobe.dat file.

 .. csv-table:: IN3
    :file: tables/in3.csv